Zeex/sampgdk/README.md

 ### Download the source ###

-Download the source code via GitHub Download interface and unpack it to a separate directory project.

-Alternatively, you can use Git and clone the GDK repository:
+Download the source code via GitHub Download interface and unpack it.
+Or you can use Git to do this:

 `git clone git://github.com/Zeex/sampgdk.git`

-### Connect to your project ###
+### Integrate with your project ###

-There are ready-to-use projects for various IDE's which can be found in `projects` folder.
+There are ready-to-use projects for various popular IDE's, you find themd in the `projects` folder.
-It is generally recommended that you use these to compile the GDK.
+It is recommended that you use these to build the GDK as a static library and link against it.

-For instance, if you're using Microsoft Visual Studio 2010, just add `projects/vs2010/sampgdk.vcxproj` to your solution (the .sln) and setup include/library paths in your project's settings.
+If you're using Microsoft Visual Studio 2010, just add `projects/vs2010/sampgdk.vcxproj` to your solution (the .sln) and setup include/library paths in your project's settings.

-To compile GDK on Linux you can use a Makefile from `projects/gmake`.
-I think you can even `include` it in your project's Makefile directly though I didn't try.
+To compile GDK on Linux you can use the Makefile from `projects/gmake/`.
+You can even `include` it in your project's Makefile directly though I didn't try doing so.

 ### Write some code ###